 While I associate a hot bowl of creamy chicken rice soup as a traditional comfort food in the United States, did you know that chicken and rice soup recipes can be found in nearly every country?

-In the United Kingdom for example, they like to make a version incorporating a watery broth with chunky vegetables, chicken, and spices.
+In the United Kingdom, for example, they like to make a version incorporating a watery broth with chunky vegetables, chicken, and spices.
 These days, they’ve put a modern twist on the old recipe that uses a thick broth to develop a creamy chicken and rice soup.

-Even in Asia where whole chicken is hard to come by, the Japanese make chicken and rice soups using a base of boiled kelp and tuna flakes!
+Even in Asia where a whole chicken is hard to come by, the Japanese make chicken and rice soups using a base of boiled kelp and tuna flakes!
 The sauce is added to a miso base with chicken meat, vegetables, and local herbs and the final product is called Torijiru.
 I don’t know about you, but I think I am gonna pass on that one!

 This soup is even enjoyed in Scotland, where they make a Scottish chicken and rice soup version called “Cock-a-Leekie” soup that features leeks, chicken, and even a splash of whiskey!